 The S comes standard with A/C, power locks and windows, an eight-speaker AM/FM/CD sound system with an AUX input, cruise control, heated seats, Bluetooth smartphone connectivity, power adjustable and heated exterior mirrors and 16-inch steel wheels with hubcaps.
 A leather-wrapped multi-function steering wheel, LED license plate lights and a multi-function display are also included.

 The SE adds the automatic transmission as standard in addition to leatherette upholstery, a 10-speaker Touchscreen Premium VIII sound system with a six-disc CD changer, 16-inch alloy wheels, Sirius satellite radio and a media device interface with an iPod cable.
 Predictably, the SE with Sunroof brings a panoramic sunroof along with 17-inch wheels.

-The TDI and TDI with Sunroof's features mirror those of the SE and SE with Sunroof, respectively, while the TDI with Sunroof and Navigation brings (again, predictably) a nav system in addition to keyless entry.
+Save for a standard rear-view camera, the TDI and TDI with Sunroof's features mirror those of the SE and SE with Sunroof, respectively, while the TDI with Sunroof and Navigation brings (again, predictably) a nav system in addition to keyless entry.

 All SportWagens come standard with dual front, side and side curtain airbags in addition to traction and stability control systems.

 It's no secret that wagons aren't hot sellers in the U.S., so competition isn't quite as fierce as it is in Europe.
 Still, the Jetta SportWagen is up against a few offerings, including the more expensive Acura TSX Sport Wagon and Subaru Outback.
 Some shoppers will likely consider car-based crossovers as well.